debuy-co/prova-mailparsing/client/README.md

     3. Install and configure the imap package for accessing emails.
     4. Parse the email content using mailparser.
     5. Connect React to Node.js using HTTP requests.

+More info:

+Step 2: Setting Up Node.js (Backend)
+it will use several libraries such as
+• express: For creating a web server.
+• imap: To access emails via IMAP protocol.
+• mailparser: To parse email content and attachments.
+• cors: To allow cross-origin requests from React to the server.